The McBride Sisters Guide to Sauvignon Blanc

 Besides California and New Zealand, Sauvignon Blanc is also cultivated in France, Chile, Romania, Canada, Australia, South Africa, and Washington state.
 We love a world traveler!

 This varietal can grow in many different regions varying in climate.
 These temperature differences influence the wine significatnly.
-Cooler climates produce wine with noticeable acidity and flavors of grass, green bell peppers, passion fruit, and floral notes.
+Cooler climates produce wine with high acidity and flavors of grass, green bell peppers, passion fruit, and floral notes.
 Sauvignon Blanc’s primary flavors are lime, green apple, tropical fruit and white peach.
 The flavor palate ranges from zippy lime to flowery peach.

 The Sauvignon Blanc grape is unique due to it's aromatic organic compounds called “pyrazines” give the wine its herbaceous flavors of bell pepper, jalapeño, gooseberry, and grass.
 Sauvignon Blanc’s acidity level is medium to medium-high.